moigagoo/cliar/docs/src/comparison.md

     arguments = docopt(__doc__)
 ```

-Adding a new command means adding a line into a spec before it gets parsed, so the on;y way an extension can add a new command to the base CLI is by inserting lines into the base CLI spec.
+Adding a new command means adding a line into a spec before it gets parsed, so the only way an extension can add a new command to the base CLI is by inserting lines into the base CLI spec.
 This is inconvenient if you're adding one command, but it's a nightmare if you're creating an API for adding unlimited commands:

 ```python
 '''Player.